 This allows me to use a speaker and CW key from the same radio front panel connector while operating fixed-portable, freeing up the other panel connector for a handset, RWI Remote, etc. Example:

-The PRC-174 will also work on radioteletype using my existing Signalink USB interface and the transceiver set to SSB running low duty-cycle AFSK.
+The PRC-174 will also work on radioteletype while running in the SSB mode via AFSK, here using my existing Signalink USB interface.
 A fun FrankenSystem technology demo:

 Above: Connected to a PC Laptop running FLDIGI* software set for 850 cps shift, (space high), 60 WPM for military “RATT” format comms on Clatternet (0100Z Sundays (Saturday afternoon US west coast time), 7087 kc.
 I worked 2 Military Radio Collectors Group Clatternet stations down in LA yesterday.
 Works great!